 Raw cashews are the recommended choice here for their fresh, mild taste.
 In a pinch, you can substitute roasted cashews.
 But, be sure to reduce the salt in the recipe if they are seasoned with salt.

 Yes.
 Even though only one tablespoon of plant-based butter is used in the recipe, it does flavor the mushrooms while cooking.
 So, the choice is yours if you don't mind this change in taste.

-You can use a different pale cooking wine, brandy or Marsala.
+You can use different pale cooking wines, brandy, or Marsala.
 You can also use apple juice, apple cider, or plain kombucha with delicious results.
 Be sure to choose one though.
 It will add just the touch of sweetness and acid that makes the sauteed mushrooms extra delicious.

 - Place drained cashews in blender with water, salt, white pepper, and paprika.
 Blend 2 minutes at high speed or until perfectly smooth.

 - Remove stems from mushrooms and cut in thick slices.
 Heat butter in a deep saucepan.
 Add mushroom and a pinch of salt.
 Once mushrooms begin to release moisture, add garlic.
 Cook until fragrant and mushrooms are glossy.
 Add half the sherry.
 Cook briefly to allow mushrooms to soak in flavor of sherry.

 - Pour blended cashew cream into saucepan with mushrooms.
 Bring to a boil and cook briefly until cashew cream thickens.
 Keep sauce warm over low heat.